Innovative Bioproducts from Wood

 - Harvesting – Thinnings and forest residuals, development of specialized harvesting equipment

 - Alternate feedstock options – forest residue, sludge, black liquor

 - Bioproducts from renewable resources

 View the Call for Posters

-Gain valuable industry input on your work, plus a chance to win some cash.
+Selected students will gain valuable industry input on their work, plus a chance to win some cash.
 This is a great opportunity to get industry input on student projects, as well as to gain exposure for students and programs conducting research in bioenergy and bioproducts.

 RAPID FIRE SHOWCASE

 The Rapid Fire Showcase allows presenters 5 minutes to present 5 slides summarizing the research that they are working on.

 Conference attendees interested in subjects presented during the rapid-fire oral session can then visit the accompanying poster and have a more in-depth discussion during the student poster session and competition.

 This format offers greater exposure to presenters, as well as gives attendees a snapshot into the wide variety of research being conducted in the biorefinery arena.